Neot Kedumim: History

 When Ephraim and Hannah Hareuveni immigrated from Russia to Ottoman Palestine in 1912, they dreamed of developing a biblical landscape reserve that "embodied the panorama and power of the landscapes that both shaped the values of the Bible and provided a rich vocabulary for expressing them".
-Their son, Noga, a physicist, dedicated his life to implementing his parents' dream.
+Their son, Noga Hareuveni, a physicist, dedicated his life to implementing his parents' dream.
 To build the park, thousands of tons of soil were trucked in, reservoirs were built to catch runoff rain water, ancient terraces, wine presses and ritual baths were restored, and hundreds of varieties of plants were cultivated.

-In 1994 Neot Kedumim and Noga Hareuveni, the driving spirit behind the garden, were awarded the Israel Prize for their special contribution to society and the State of Israel.
+In 1994 Neot Kedumim and Noga Hareuveni, were awarded the Israel Prize for their special contribution to society and the State of Israel.

 Salvia and menorah

 Plants in several species of the genus Salvia resemble the menorah.

 A shrub called the moriah, which bears a striking resemblance to the menorah, particularly inspires Miss Frenkley.
 "In Exodus, Chapters 25 and 37," she says, "we get a very exact description of how the artisan Bezalel fashioned the first menorah, or seven-branched candelabram, for the Tabernacle in Sinai.
 We're told it was patterned with three knobbed branches on each side of the main stem, and with so many almond-shaped calyxes and flowers on each branch.
 Dr. Hareuveni's parents searched for the botanical prototype and identified it as this moriah, or Salvia palaestina.
 It's a member of the sage family, and its very fragrant oil was likely used in the Temple.
 In the Bible we're told that the burning of sweet incense always accompanied the lighting of the menorah."